Spending the Day in Downtown Lansing is Educational and Fun

 Golden Harvest Wait in line for what is argued the best breakfast in town.

-What Do You Like to Do in Downtown Lansing?
+What Do You Like to Do in Downtown Lansing and What Did We Miss?

-Do you know of a special spot that we don’t have listed?
-Let us know and we will spread the word!
+Do you know of a special spot or place to eat that we don’t have listed?
+Let us know by commenting below to help spread the word to our LFF Community!

 If you venture out on any of these fun ideas tag us and let us know how it went.